Botafogo Stadium has incident with elevator that carried athlete and fans

-A race in the mixed zone after Botafogo’s victory over Athletico-PR this Saturday, for the Brazilian Championship, almost ended in tragedy. an elevator from ingenuity, the carioca team’s stadium, collapsed while transporting an athlete from the club and fans.
+A run in the mixed zone after the victory of Botafogo over the Atletico-PR this Saturday, by Brazilian championship, almost ended in tragedy. an elevator from ingenuity, the carioca team’s stadium, collapsed while transporting an athlete from the club and fans.
 In all, 11 people were in space.

 Stretchers were taken by paramedics to the scene to provide care.
 On twitter, the club released a note to talk about the case.
 According to the message, Botafogo reports that “there was an incident in one of the elevators at the Nilton Santos stadium.”
 In addition to the note, the press office also informs that rescuers and a technical maintenance team were called.
 Finally, the statement says that everyone involved in the incident is doing well.